- Credit card debt

 What is Debt Relief?

 A solid debt relief plan can help you pay off your debts in as few as 12 months.
-When you come up with a plan to get out of debt, you will typically pay back your accounts by making a series of manageable monthly payments with a lower interest rate.
 This will often involve consolidating your debts into a single amount owed, then working to pay off the balance in less than five years (and ideally, less than 48 months).
-This may also involve transferring your credit card balances to another, lower-interest card.
+This may also involve reducing your credit card balances by offering a settlement offer to your creditors.

 What are the types of Debt Relief?